philj56/export_icons/README.md

     unity_icon_export -i Icon.svg -o output

-and the several sizes of icon are created like the following:
+and several sizes of icon are created like the following:

     output/Android/192.png
     output/Android/144.png